 The telescope structure is designed as an altitude over azimuth (alt-az) mount.
 This allows the telescope to be very compact (relatively speaking) and provides direct load paths from the telescope down through the structure to the pier and foundations.

 The Nasmyth platforms are located 7 meters (23 feet) below the elevation axis, to accommodate the largest instruments that will be mounted on TMT.
 The telescope elevation axis is located above the primary mirror.
-This enables the articulated tertiary mirror to direct the science light to the instruments, and the structure has been designed to provide the necessary clearance for the light path from M3 to the Nasmyth instrument stations, as shown in the following figure.
+This enables the articulated tertiary mirror to direct the science light to the instruments, and the structure has been designed to provide the necessary clearance for the light path from M3 to the Nasmyth instrument stations.

-Because TMT is a large structure, an elevator, an aerial service platform, stairs and walkways will be included to provide access to all subsystems on the telescope.
-The infrastructure to route and support the utility lines (power, cooling water, compressed, air, refrigerants, data, etc.) required by the telescope mounted subsystems, the Telescope Utility Services, will be built into the telescope structure.
+Because TMT is a large structure, an elevator, an aerial service platform, stairs and walkways will be included to provide access to all subsystems mounted on the telescope.
+The infrastructure to route and support the utility lines (power, cooling water, compressed air, refrigerants, cryogen, data, etc.) required by the telescope mounted subsystems, the Telescope Utility Services, will be built into the telescope structure.
 The Telescope Utility Services Final Design was completed in October, 2020.
 The entire telescope is composed of many subsystems.
 The Telescope Structure Subsystem completed its final design closeout review in November, 2019 and the first of six production readiness reviews in April, 2021.
 Of note is the impressive design for the Segment Handling System that has received industry awards.
 A video describing the Segment Handling System shows the prototype segment handling robot in action.
 Design work is progressing on the Refrigeration System, the Cryogenic Cooling System and the Telescope Control System.